Shi Tingmao of China completes Olympic 3-meter diving sweep | Sports-Games

 Shi earned her highest score of 78.00 points on her last dive, a forward 2 1/2 somersaults with one twist pike.
 She knifed through the water with barely a splash.
 After climbing out of the pool, Shi buried her face in her yellow chamois, hiding her tears.

+''One year ago I was not doing that well," Shi said.
+"I'm very thankful that I didn't give up.''
+Since arriving in Tokyo, Shi had struggled with the food and cardboard beds at the athletes village.
+The diver, who turns 30 at the end of the month, felt pressure to defend her titles.

+''My age has never been the biggest problem," she said.
+"Whether I want it or don't want it, that's the most important thing.
+My original goal of wanting the gold medal has never changed.''
+Shi enjoyed herself behind the scenes, posing for photos with her gold medal and four fingers held up, signaling her career medal total.

-Krysta Palmer of the United States took bronze with 343.75 points.
-She's the first American medalist in 3-meter since Kelly McCormick won bronze at the 1988 Seoul Olympics.
+Palmer finished with 343.75 points.
+She's the first American medalist in 3-meter since Kelly McCormick won the same color medal at the 1988 Seoul Olympics.

+''It's just exciting to make a little bit of history," Palmer said.

 It's also the first individual medal won by the United States since Laura Wilkinson's platform gold at the 2000 Sydney Games.